gkothar1/marss-riscv-docs/source/sections/future-work.rst

 * Support for return address stack
 * In out-of-order core add support for branch prediction unit, speculative execution and age-ordered instruction issue logic
 * Cycle accuracy validation using various RISC-V development boards
-* Integrating DRAM simulator (like DRAMSim2) with MARSS-RISCV, to get accurate memory stats
 * Support for RISC-V FreeRTOS